Special Subject Classes (Grades 1 to 8)

 - Strengthens hand-eye coordination

 - Improves concentration

-Students in grades one to eight take handwork courses.
-In grades one through five, handwork is a key part of the curriculum and all students take handwork two to three times a week depending on their schedules.
-Middle school students choose from a variety of handwork electives each semester.
+Students in Grades One to Eight take handwork courses.
+In Grades One through Five, handwork is a key part of the curriculum and all students take handwork two to three times a week depending on their schedules.
+Upper School students choose from a variety of handwork electives each semester.

 Spanish (Grade 1 to 8)